 The Society has interpreted the Uniform Prudent Management of Institutional Funds Act (UPMIFA) as requiring the preservation of the fair value of the original gift at the time of donation for the donor-restricted endowment funds absent any explicit donor stipulation to the contrary.
 Accordingly, the Society classifies as temporarily restricted or permanently restricted net assets the original value of restricted donations, the original value of additional donations to the fund, and accumulations of the fund in accordance with the original donors' gift instruments.
-The board has also designated earnings from certain temporarily restricted net assets that are reflected as board designated funds, and donors have restricted earnings from permanently restricted net assets in the accompanying financial statements.
+The board has also designated earnings from certain temporarily restricted net assets that are reflected as board designated funds, and donors have restricted earnings from permanently restricted funds for which any remaining unexpended earnings are reflected as temporarily restricted net assets in the accompanying financial statements.

-In accordance with UPMFIA, the Society considers the following factors in making a determination to appropriate or accumulate internally designated or donor-restricted endowment funds:
+In accordance with UPMIFA, the Society considers the following factors in making a determination to appropriate or accumulate internally designated or donor-restricted endowment funds:

-Note K - Endowment Funds - Continued
+Note L - Endowment Funds - Continued